 Google Finance offers an easy to use stock screener that covers the basics.
 It has its usefulness if you’re just looking to do a simple stock screen.
 But that’s about it.
 It has no preset screens built-in and you can’t save any custom screens.
 Plus it’s limited by the criteria available to filter through.
 That said, it does have its uses if you’re keeping your screens simple.
 But it’s nothing you can’t do with one of the other free stock screeners.

 The premium screening tools offer the best options and fit well with anyone wanting to learn.
-If you just plan to focus on simple stock screens, a free screener will fit the bill.
+If you just plan to focus on simple stock screens, a free screener is all you need.
 Eventually you want to find a stock screener that has the criteria and filters to match your investment strategy.